psychemedia/storytelling-notes/_macpherson_to_do.md

 Unto the same disgrace.
 But Peter Brown, that notour loun,

-Escaped, and was made free :
+Escaped, and was made free:
 Oh, curse upon this fate of mine,

-To hang upon a tree !
+To hang upon a tree!

 Both law and justice buried are,
-And fraud and guile succeed ;
+And fraud and guile succeed;

 The guilty pass unpunished,
 If money intercede.